-- 50. The technology of enabling participation in an interactive game occurring in real time with an actual event was not a conventional business practice. - 51.
-The '610 patent does not preempt every way of "allow[ing] participants to compete in an interactive game, such as a contest or sporting event, occurring in real time..." ('610 patent, Abstract), as systems for doing so existed before this invention, and systems exist now that allow the provision of fantasy gaming systems without infringing the claims of the '610 patent. - 52.
+- 52. The technology of enabling participation in an interactive game occurring in real time with an actual event was not a conventional business practice. - 53.
+The '610 patent does not preempt every way of "allow[ing] participants to compete in an interactive game, such as a contest or sporting event, occurring in real time..." ('610 patent, Abstract), as systems for doing so existed before this invention, and systems exist now that allow the provision of fantasy gaming systems without infringing the claims of the '610 patent. - 54.
 The '610 patent claims do not preempt the field or preclude the use of other effective and enjoyable interactive gaming systems.
 The '610 patent claims include inventive elements that greatly limit the breadth of the claims.
-These limitations are not necessary or obvious tools for achieving a real time, interactive contest system, and they ensure that the claims do not preempt the field of interactive contest systems.

-- 53. Other techniques for interactive contest systems that are not included within the scope of the '610 patent's claims include, but are not limited to, the prior art discussed in the '610 patent.8 - 54.
+These limitations are not necessary or obvious tools for achieving a real time, interactive contest system, and they ensure that the claims do not preempt the field of interactive contest systems. - 55.
+Other techniques for interactive contest systems that are not included within the scope of the '610 patent's claims include, but are not limited to, the prior art discussed in the '610 patent. - 56.
 The '610 patent claims do not preempt the field of interactive contest systems.
-Technologies falling outside the scope of the '610 patent may include, but are not limited to, the following: (1) contest systems that are not interactive or provide limited interactivity, (2) contest systems that don't generate real time score values, and (3) content systems that don't provide real time score values to the participants. - 55.
-The '610 claims are not directed to any "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," nor are any of the claims "a building block of the modern economy." - 56.
-The '610 patent's claims are not directed at the broad concept or idea of "interactive games."
-'610 patent, Abstract.
-Instead, the claims are directed to particular, narrow systems that "allow[] participants to compete in an interactive game, such as a contest or sporting event, occurring in real time or as a taped broadcast of a real time event." using technologies unique to the internet age.
-The inventive concept in the '610 claims is a technological one rather than an entrepreneurial one. - 57.
-The '610 patent does not take a well-known or established business method or process and "apply it to a general purpose computer."
-Instead, the specific system and processes described in the '610 patent have no direct corollary to a business process that predates the advent of the internet.
+Technologies falling outside the scope of the '610 patent may include, but are not limited to, the following: (1) contest systems that are not interactive or provide limited interactivity, (2) contest systems that don't generate real time score values, and (3) content systems that don't provide real time score values to the participants. - 57.
+The '610 claims are not directed to any "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," nor are any of the claims "a building block of the modern economy."

-8 See, e.g., U.S. Patent No. 4,592,546 to Fascenda, U.S. Patent No. 4,722,526 to Tovar, U.S. Patent No. 5,013,038 to Luxenberg, U.S. Patent No. 5,114,155 to Tillery, U.S. Patent No. 5,018,736 to Pearson, and U.S. Patent No. 5,263,723 to Pearson.
+&lt;sup>10 See, e.g., U.S. Patent No. 4,592,546 to Fascenda, U.S. Patent No. 4,722,526 to Tovar, U.S. Patent No. 5,013,038 to Luxenberg, U.S. Patent No. 5,114,155 to Tillery, U.S. Patent No. 5,018,736 to Pearson, and U.S. Patent No. 5,263,723 to Pearson.